 4.1 None of the posts featured in this report are eligible for bonus or performance related pay.
-However, there is no automatic incremental progression within senior management grades, movement within grade is dependent on performance.
+However, incremental progression within senior management grades is dependent on performance.
 Progression for Senior Managers who do not sit on the Strategic Executive Board (SEB), is agreed by SEB.
 For SEB Members progression is agreed by the Chief Executive in consultation with the Leader of the Council and any incremental progression for the Chief Executive is agreed by the Leader of the Council.
-Senior Managers who meet the performance criteria are expected to receive an increment in April 2023.
+Senior Managers who meet the performance criteria are expected to receive an increment in April 2024.